Live Performances Index

 Comments: Also on the bill - The Dead Boys.

-Thursday 7 April - CBGB's, New York (Set 2)
+Thursday 7 April 1977 - CBGB's, New York, USA

-Set: I Feel Alright, Born To Kill, Fan Club, Anarchy in the UK, Neat Neat Neat, Stretcher Case, Help, New Rose, Stab Your Back, So Messed Up.
+Set 2: I Feel Alright, Born To Kill, Fan Club, Anarchy in the UK, Neat Neat Neat, Stretcher Case, Help, New Rose, Stab Your Back, So Messed Up.

-Saturday 2 April - Stirling University
+Saturday 2 April 1977 - Stirling University, Scotland, UK

 Set: unknown.